shz/a-kind-of-magic/readme.md

 Automatic dependency resolution for Javascript.
 Also `akom` for short.

+**IMPORTANT NOTE:** I practice Readme Driven Development -- this project is not yet completed!

+Currently, the resolver isn't hooked up to the public API, and the only provide/require gathering implemented is the hardcoded stuff described at the bottom of this readme.
+Docs are also a little lacking, I'm sure you'll agree.

 # What it do

 This scans all the Javascript files in a directory, and outputs information about